 Preparing the Managed Firewalls

-You must create the necessary services for every virtual server:
+You must create the necessary services:

 - Forwarding Firewall / Distributed Firewall Service – Reduce the overhead of maintaining a large number of very similar rulesets by using a Distributed Firewall for all firewalls in a cluster.